Peekaboo: A Hub-Based Approach to Enable Transparency in Data Processing within Smart Homes (Extended Technical Report)

 \section{Abstract}

-We present \name, a new privacy-sensitive architecture for smart homes that leverages an in-home hub to pre-process and minimize outgoing data in a structured and enforceable manner \textit{before} sending it to external cloud servers. \name's key innovations are (1) abstracting common data pre-processing functionality into a small and fixed set of chainable operators, and (2) requiring that developers explicitly declare desired data collection behaviors (e.g., data granularity, destinations, conditions) in an application manifest, which also specifies how the operators are chained together.
+We present \name\footnote{This technical report is an extended version of a IEEE S\&P 2022 paper~\cite{peekaboo-oakland}.
+We include a preliminary developer study to evaluate \name's usability and more comprehensive discussions, which were skipped due to space constraints.}, a new privacy-sensitive architecture for smart homes that leverages an in-home hub to pre-process and minimize outgoing data in a structured and enforceable manner \textit{before} sending it to external cloud servers. \name's key innovations are (1) abstracting common data pre-processing functionality into a small and fixed set of chainable operators, and (2) requiring that developers explicitly declare desired data collection behaviors (e.g., data granularity, destinations, conditions) in an application manifest, which also specifies how the operators are chained together.
 Given a manifest, \name assembles and executes a pre-processing pipeline using operators pre-loaded on the hub.
 In doing so, developers can collect smart home data on a need-to-know basis; third-party auditors can verify data collection behaviors; and the hub itself can offer a number of centralized privacy features to users across apps and devices, without additional effort from app developers.
 We present the design and implementation of \name, along with an evaluation of its coverage of smart home scenarios, system performance, data minimization, and example \new{built-in} privacy features.